dario-bolli/nsg-lectures-lec_commnet-projects-2021-routing_project-group-85/assignment.md

 * Configure 6in4 tunnels to allow IPv6 traffic to be forwarded over an IPv4 network.
 * Configure IP routers to establish layer 3 connectivity within one AS and between ASes.
 More precisely, the tutorial covers:

-⋅⋅⋅The FRRouting CLI which you use to configure the routers.
+   The FRRouting CLI which you use to configure the routers.

-⋅⋅⋅Interface configuration, e.g. how you can configure IP addresses.
+   Interface configuration, e.g. how you can configure IP addresses.

 ⋅⋅⋅Static route configuration to precisely steer the forwarding behavior of certain traffic.